polkadot-js/phishing/README.md

 To add a new site, edit [all.json](https://github.com/polkadot-js/phishing/edit/master/all.json) and add any new entries, single or multiples is allowed per edit.

-To add anew scam address (typically per site), edit [address.json](https://github.com/polkadot-js/phishing/edit/master/address.json) and add it in the correct section (which is keyed by the site providing them).
+To add a new scam address (typically per site), edit [address.json](https://github.com/polkadot-js/phishing/edit/master/address.json) and add it in the correct section (which is keyed by the site providing them).

 ## Availability